-\subsubsection{Accounting for observational uncertainties}
+\subsection{Accounting for observational uncertainties}

-To estimate the impact of observational uncertainties in measurements of $L_{[\ion{C}{II}]}$, $\mathrm{SFR_5}$, $\mathrm{SFR_5}$, and 12+log (O/H) in estimating $M_{\mathrm{mol}}$, we add a random perturbation, $\delta$, to each of the four quantities, where $\delta$ is drawn from a normal distribution with a mean of zero and a standard deviation corresponding to the typical errors reported in observations of high-$z$ galaxies.
-For instance we adopt an error of 0.1 dex for $L_{[\ion{C}{II}]}$ and 0.24 dex for $\mathrm{SFR_5}$ and $\mathrm{SFR_{200}}$, both based on ALPINE galaxies \citep{bethermin20}.
-For $12+\mathrm{log (O/H)}$, we adopt an error of 0.05 dex \citep{sanders15}.
-Then we employ the PCA-based relations shown in Table~\ref{tab:pca_z} to obtain a prediction for $M_{\mathrm{mol}}$ and compute the offset from between our prediction and the true $M_{\mathrm{mol}}$.
-We then compute the standard deviation of this offset (as before, the offset is computed from the log of the quantities).
-We repeat the procedure for the best-fit $M_{\mathrm{mol}}-L_{[\ion{C}{II}]}$ relation.
+To estimate the impact of observational uncertainties in measurements of $L_{[\ion{C}{II}]}$, $\mathrm{SFR_5}$, $\mathrm{SFR_{200}}$, and 12+log (O/H) in estimating $M_{\mathrm{mol}}$, we added a random perturbation, $\delta$, to each of the four quantities, where $\delta$ was drawn from a normal distribution with a mean of zero and a standard deviation corresponding to the typical errors reported in observations of high-$z$ galaxies.
+For instance, we adopted an error of 0.1 dex for $L_{[\ion{C}{II}]}$ and 0.24 dex for $\mathrm{SFR_5}$ and $\mathrm{SFR_{200}}$, both based on ALPINE galaxies \citep{bethermin20}.
+For $12+\mathrm{log (O/H)}$, we adopted an error of 0.05 dex \citep{sanders15}.
+Then we employed the PCA-based relations shown in Table~\ref{tab:pca_z} to obtain a prediction for $M_{\mathrm{mol}}$ and computed the offset between our prediction and the true $M_{\mathrm{mol}}$ (as before, the offset is computed from the log of the quantities).
+We then computed the standard deviation of this offset.
+We repeated the procedure for the best-fit $M_{\mathrm{mol}}-L_{[\ion{C}{II}]}$ relation.
 The resulting $\sigma$ values are reported in the last two columns of Table~\ref{tab:pca_z}.
-Overall, even accounting for observational uncertainties, the PCA-based relation provides a significant gain in the precision/accuracy of molecular gas mass estimates and is capable of predicting the true molecular gas mass within a factor of 2 at $3\leq z \leq 6$.
+Overall, we found that even accounting for observational uncertainties, the PCA-based relation provides a significant gain in the precision/accuracy of molecular gas mass estimates and is capable of predicting the true molecular gas mass within a factor of 3 at $3\leq z \leq 6$.